 For a few hours on Thursday, credit card donations once again flowed to WikiLeaks through a payment gateway at Icelandic hosting company DataCell.
 Then Visa shut it down again.

-"I don't think its Visa who pushed Valitor to close, as at that time there's nobody in Valitor's office," Fink said via e-mail.
+"I don't think its Visa who pushed Valitor to close, as at that time there's nobody in Valitor's office," Fink said via e-mail on Friday.
 "What's more likely is the scenario that we run into some automated blocking due to the unexpected high amount of transactions within a short time while before we only had a few test transactions," he said.

 His initial assumption that the sudden spike in payments had triggered an automated antifraud measure at Valitor soon proved wrong, though.